openagri-eu/farmcalendar/API.md

 ## Example Response (GET)

-Request/response similar to this entity (List endpoint)[API.md/#endpoint-apiv1compostoperations]
+Request/response similar to this entity [List endpoint](API.md/#endpoint-apiv1compostoperations)

 ## Example Request (POST/PUT/PATCH)
-Request/response similar to this entity (List endpoint)[API.md/#endpoint-apiv1compostoperations]
+Request/response similar to this entity [List endpoint](API.md/#endpoint-apiv1compostoperations)

 # Endpoint: /api/v1/CompostOperations/{compost_operation_pk}/AddRawMaterialOperations/
 This endpoint is used to manage the nested AddRawMaterialOperations on a compost operation.